Discovering Hidden Artisans in Italian Leather

 1. The Art of Hand-Stitched Perfection — Santoni Pelletteria

 If you’re partial to true Italian luxury that doesn’t involve mass production, get acquainted with Santoni Pelletteria.
-Located in Marche, an Italian region renowned for leatherwork, this artisan house specializes controlled-stitched, vegetable-tanned belts that get better with age.
+Located in Marche, an Italian region renowned for leatherwork, this artisan house specializes in hand-stitched, vegetable-tanned belts that get better with age.

 So What Makes Santoni Pelletteria So Special: